mhtang2/mhtang2.github.io/usage.md

 # Packet formatting
 - **This must be correct, or the program may not work**
-- Packet formatting using PACE 2019 format or HFT check examplepacket.pdf
+- Packet formatting using HFT format check examplepacket.pdf
 - Ensure to include author of questions in < angled brackets > after each tossup and bonus.
 	- Even if there is no author, including a pair of empty brackets <> is recommended.
 - If you choose to include category data, add them in this format {Category, Subcategory} or {Category} after the < author data >

 - Add question number followed by a period and a space before each tossup and bonus.
 	- e.g. "1.
 This author of..."
+	- **Highly recommend not bolding this part** it may lead to inconsistencies
 - Add "[10]" before each bonus part, and add "ANSWER: " before each answer to a bonus part.
 - Make sure there are only two sections, with the tossup section preceding the bonus.